 Febrile neonates can be very challenging when it comes to differentiating a serious bacterial infection from other relatively benign presentations.
-A number of significant papers have previously set out criteria or protocols whereby a “partial” septic screen can be undertaken.
+A number of papers have set out protocols whereby a “partial” septic screen can be undertaken.
 In this retrospective cohort study, based in the ED of a Sydney tertiary children’s hospital, 219 neonates presenting as febrile had their notes analysed to assess adherence with local guidelines.
-Further, the primary outcome sought to identify whether a “risk stratification protocol” would be both safe and effective compared to current practice and local guidelines.
+Further, the primary outcome sought to identify whether a risk stratification protocol would be both safe and effective compared to current practice and local guidelines.

 Why does it matter?

-We know that clinical variance is widespread within paediatrics; the question is often when and why this happens.
+We know that clinical variance is widespread; the question is when and why this happens.
 In this pragmatic assessment of clinical practice, Aldridge et al discuss both warranted and unwarranted variance in the adherence to guidelines.

-Additionally, adherence to a risk stratification protocol seeks to reduce the overall number of unnecessary interventions (particularly lumbar puncture and chest radiograph), whilst maintaining a low miss rate for both Serious and Invasive Bacterial Infections (both of which are simply and elegantly defined in this paper).
+Additionally, adherence to a risk stratification protocol reduces the number of unnecessary interventions (particularly lumbar punctures and chest xrays), whilst maintaining a low miss rate for both serious and invasive bacterial infections (both of which are simply and elegantly defined in this paper).
 I’ve previously written about the “Step-by-step” approach, and this study sits alongside that and other papers in the space of an algorithmic approach.
-Notably, this paper’s risk stratification protocol does not use procalcitonin, and has non-zero numerators in all arms, making the miss rate relevant.
+Notably, this paper’s risk stratification protocol does not use procalcitonin.
 I strongly recommend you read the teams work in its entirety here.

 Reviewed by: Henry Goldstein